AlainJoss/LightGCNPlus/src/README.md

   - Handles the training loop for the models.
   - Includes functions for training the models, computing loss, and updating model parameters.

-## Usage
-All functions across these files are utilized to perform experiments, train models, and fine-tune them in the `experiments` folder.
-Each script plays a vital role in ensuring the smooth execution of the workflow, from data preprocessing to model training and evaluation.